 The Software Assurance and Software Safety Standard is not intended to designate the format of program/project/facility documentation and deliverables.
-The software assurance and software safety information and plans are quality records.
+The software assurance and software safety data, information, and plans may be considered to be quality records with a retention period as specified in NRRS 1441.1.
 The format of the documentation is a program/project/facility decision.
-The software assurance and software safety organizations will keep records, reports, and metrics, as well as analyses and trending results and should, keep copies of their project plans for future reference and improvements.
-The software assurance and software safety plans (e.g., the SA plan) can be standalone documents or incorporated within other documents (e.g., part of a software management/development plan, or part of a system Safety and Mission Assurance (SMA) plan).
+The software assurance and software safety organizations should keep records, reports, metrics, analyses, and trending results and should keep copies of their project plans for future reference and improvements.
+The software assurance and software safety plans (e.g., the Software Assurance Plan) can be standalone documents or incorporated within other documents (e.g., part of a Software Management Plan, a Software Development Plan or part of a Program or Project Safety and Mission Assurance (SMA) plan).

-The software assurance and software safety organization and the project manager are responsible for developing the software assurance and software safety plan(s).
-The software assurance organization contributes to the development of the Software Management Plan(s) and Software Development Plan(s).
-The SMA organization has signature authority on software plans and documentation.

 Request for Relief

-Tailoring of this standard for application to a specific program or project will be documented as part of program or project requirements and approved by the responsible Center Technical Authority (TA) in accordance with NPR 8715.3, NASA General Safety Program Requirements.
-Section 4.5 of the standard contains the principles related to tailoring the standard requirements.
+Tailoring of this standard for application to a specific program or project is documented as part of program or project requirements and approved by the responsible Center Technical Authority (TA) in accordance with NPR 8715.3, NASA General Safety Program Requirements.
+Section 4.5 of this standard contains the principles related to tailoring this standard’s requirements.